swanchain/python-swan-sdk/README.md

 ### Get Orchestrator API Key

-To use `swan-sdk`, an Orchestrator API key is required.
+To use `swan-sdk` Orchestrator service, an Orchestrator API key is required.

 Steps to get an API Key: